AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/overview.md

 ### Adding Consent to Experience Events

-Adobe Experience Platform Web SDK has a `sendEvent` command that collects an Experience Event.
-If you are integrating with Experience Events or Adobe Analytics and would like the consent preferences on every Experience Event, you should add the consent information to every `sendEvent` command.
+Adobe Experience Platform Web SDK has a [`sendEvent`](/help/edge/commands/sendevent/overview.md) command that collects an Experience Event.
+If you are integrating with Experience Events or Adobe Analytics and would like the consent preferences on every Experience Event, add consent information to every `sendEvent` command.

-For more information on the `sendEvent` command, read the documentation on [tracking events](../../fundamentals/tracking-events.md).

 ## Next steps